We are a public service of national concern, independent of any cause of political, economic or any other nature.

 We create outstanding cultural performances.

 We educate and instruct the Romanian public, while at the same time promoting and sustaining authentic values.

 Our editorial diversity, good coverage and listenership figures turned Radio Romania into the main partner for the information campaigns of the main governmental institutions and of the foreign diplomatic missions in Romania.

-Our respect for genuine values, information accuracy, unbiased political reporting, professional fulfilment of our public mission, the treasure of culture and civilisation building up in our archives and capitalised in our programmes, the quality and reliability of our broadcasts—all these, adding to an over 8-decade long tradition, have won us the confidence of our listeners.
+Our respect for genuine values, information accuracy, unbiased political reporting, professional fulfillment of our public mission, the treasure of culture and civilization building up in our archives and capitalized in our programs, the quality and reliability of our broadcasts - all these, adding to an over 8 decade long tradition, have won us the confidence of our listeners.

 - Radio Romania News and Current Affairs

 - Radio Romania Culture